-- The efficacy of percutaneous ultrasonic lithotripsy (PUL) following shock wave lithotripsy (SWL) and the differences between the patients undergoing PUL alone and those undergoing PUL after SWL failure.
+- The efficacy of percutaneous ultrasonic lithotripsy (PUL) after shock wave lithotripsy (SWL) and the differences between the patients undergoing PUL alone and those undergoing PUL after SWL failure

-- The endoscopic management of upper urinary tract transitional cell carcinoma as a first-line treatment in patients with a normal contralateral kidney.
+- Endoscopic management of upper urinary tract transitional cell carcinoma as a first line treatment in patients with a normal contralateral kidney

-- Predicting kidney stone composition using radiographic appearance as a means to help choose between shock wave lithotripsy and percutaneous/endoscopic procedures.
+- Predicting kidney stone composition using radiographic appearance as a means to help choose between shock wave lithotripsy and percutaneous and endoscopic procedures